ghc-proposals/ghc-proposals/proposals/0000-colonectomy.rst

   colonectomy (ITdcolon _) = ITcolon
   colonectomy token        = token

-This has implemented on a private branch of the latest GHC.
+This has been implemented on a private branch of the latest GHC.
 With the above modifications to GHC the following example compiles correctly.
+Note that list cons promoted to type level works fine.

 .. code-block:: haskell

+  {-# LANGUAGE GADTs, DataKinds, TypeOperators #-}
   {-# LANGUAGE Colonectomy #-}

   mycons : a -> [a] -> [a]
   mycons x xs = x :: xs

+  data HList : [*] -> * where
+    HNil  : HList '[]
+    HCons : a -> HList t -> HList (a ':: t)

 Display
 -------